BCDevOps/devops-platform-workshops/101-lab/content/08_persistent_storage.md

 ![](./images/06_persistent_storage_04a.png)

-  - Select the `managed-premium` storage class.
-Set the type to RWO, the size to 1GB, and name it `mongodb-[username]-file`
+  - Select the `netapp-file-standard` storage class.
+Set the type to RWO, the size to 1GB, select `Filesystem` mode, and name it `mongodb-[username]-file`

   - Navigate back to your Mongo DeploymentConfig and select `Add Storage` from the `Actions` Tab

   - The mount path is `/var/lib/mongodb/data`
 ![](./images/06_persistent_storage_04b.png)

-> PLEASE NOTE: The storage classes you are interacting with are specific to this Azure-based Openshift Cluster.
-The production Openshift Cluster utilizes different storage classes.
-From an application perspective that are slight differences in performance typically but the implementation remains the same.

 - Scale up `mongodb-[username]` instance to 1 pod